CraftTweaker/CraftTweaker-Documentation/docs/Mods/Modtweaker/BetterWithMods/Mill.md

 ## Builder

 The Mill has a recipe builder that allows more precise control over the recipes.
-All previous methods are simply short cuts to using the builder.
+All previous methods are simply shortcuts to using the builder.

-* To create a new Mill builder.
+* To create a new Mill builder:
   `mods.betterwithmods.Mill.builder()`

 * Mill builder methods
-     * Sets up the inputs and outputs of the recipe
+     * Setup the inputs and outputs of the recipe
        ```zenscript
        buildRecipe(IIngredient[] inputs, IItemStack[] outputs)
        ```
-     * Sets the priority of the recipe, the lower the priority the sooner it will be crafted.
-Default=0.
+     * Set the priority of the recipe - the lower the priority, the sooner it will be crafted.
+Default is 0
        ```zenscript
        setPriority(int priority)
        ```
-     * Set the sound of a Mill Recipe.
+     * Set the sound emitted by the mill during the recipe
        ```zenscript
-       setSound(String soundLocation)
+       setGrindType(String soundLocation)
+       ```
+     * Set the tick duration of the recipe (how long the recipe takes to complete)
+       ```zenscript
+       setTicks(int ticks)
        ```
      * Finalize the recipe and add it to the game
        ```zenscript
        build()
        ```